Ishrocker/telephone-problem/README.md

 ```

 Only limit to the size of the file is the memory of your machine.
-excersise states that data should be assumed to fit in memory.
+Excersise states that data should be assumed to fit in memory.

-For more information us
+For more information use:

 ```bash
 python3 operator_checker --help